 4 Ways to Invest in Oil

 If you’re interested in investing in a commodity that most Americans use daily, oil just might be the ticket for you.
 Learn more about investing in oil stocks so you can decide if it’s right for your financial strategy.
 Here are four different ways to invest in oil:

 1. Buy Oil and Related Energy Stocks

 With oil prices trending near their long-term lows, you can profit from a rebound by buying oil stocks and energy-related stocks.
 Companies such as Haliburton, ExxonMobil and Chevron hold a claim in the black gold oil markets and can be bought on the stock exchange.

 You can learn about this sector from your financial advisor, or research individual oil company stocks and energy industry-related companies on your own.
 Investigate diversified investments in the energy sector, and read about their profitability, debt levels, dividend payments and more on your broker’s website.

 2. Buy Oil and Related Exchange-Traded Funds

 If you’re not inclined to devote hours sorting through a list of individual stocks, then treading into the world of oil exchange-traded funds might be for you.
-With an oil ETF, you get a basket of oil company stocks or oil futures contracts in one fund.
+With an oil ETF or oil mutual funds, you get a basket of oil company stocks or oil futures contracts in one fund.

 Investing in the U.S. Oil Fund ETF (USO) is one way to capture the price movements of the West Texas Intermediate light, sweet crude oil.
-The crude oil ETF, which invests in futures contracts, is trading near its 10-year low price of $10.58 on Nov.
-1, 2016, after peaking at over $100 on Jan.
+The crude oil ETF, which invests in futures contracts, trades near its 10-year low price of $10.48 as of Oct.
+18, 2017, after peaking at more than $100 on Jan.
 1, 2008.
 The lack of a dividend, however, might be a disadvantage for some investors.

 Here are additional energy and oil ETFs to investigate: